heades/note-template/README.md

-A Note Template using Ott and LateX
+A Note Template using Ott and LaTeX
 ---

 The point of this template is to write a note using Ott and LaTeX